haglobah/manzanit0.github.io/_drafts/2020-02-16-thoughts-on-microservices.md

 Question: Benefits of monorepos other than that?
 Google used monorepo, right?

+## Logging

+Reading some [documentation from MSFT][5] some questions come to mind:

+1. How is correlated logging handled?
+Do platforms like New Relic manage it out of the box or is it something k8s does?
+Does the developer do it?
+2. Also, how is testing across services handled?
+Are other services stubbed, if so, how?
+3. When a service fails, how far will the error bubble up?
+Also, how do you trace the error back to it's original service if... the observability isn't there?

+I can see how these cross-cutting concerns could be lifted to the API gateway, instead of being handled directly by the actual services.
+Same as auth, etc.

 ## interesting reads

 [Eventual Consistency Today: Limitations, Extensions, and Beyond][1]